EkhoDealer/interview/README.md

 npm start
 ```

 You should see a localhost webpage start with a generic page.
-Next, open a new tab in your terminal and navigate to directory ```interviews/facit```.
-Run `npm i --legacy-peer-deps` and `npm start`.
+Next, open a new tab in your terminal and navigate to directory ```interviews/web-app```.
+Run `npm i --legacy-peer-deps && npm start`.
 This should open a new page that you can play around with.
 Have the interviewer orient you on what is going on within this page.

 Please build out a multi-page modal that has the following:
 1. An initial page with some text